Jabonsote/Fine-Tuning-SAM-Segmentation-on-Custom-Dataset-for-Medical-Images-/README.md

 ## Description
 This repository is inspired by [Mazurowski Lab's finetune-SAM](https://github.com/mazurowski-lab/finetune-SAM).
 In this repository, we provide a simple conversion of COCO datasets to the SAM format necessary for fine-tuning.
 Additionally, we include Weights & Biases (wandb) visualization for tracking experiments and have fixed various code errors.

-This example focuses on fine-tuning SAM segmentation on a custom COCO dataset for breast medical images, excluding the pectoral muscle, and uses a single class: "breast."
-The training is configured for a single GPU (RTX 3060) using SAM ViT-B, spans 54 epochs, and completes in approximately 3 hours, 29 minutes, and 32 seconds.
-The repository includes the training losses and other relevant metrics.

 ## Example Prediction Image

 <div style="display: flex; align-items: center;">